Hatrask/local-booru/README.md

     *   `NOT` logic (`-tag3`)
     *   `Wildcard` matching (`art*`)
     *   A special `untagged` keyword.
+*   **Saved Searches:** Automatically remembers your recent search queries for quick recall.
+"Pin" your most-used or complex searches for permanent, prioritized access.
+A dedicated management page allows you to view, pin, and delete all saved queries.
 *   **Gallery & Viewer:** A paginated thumbnail grid for browsing the collection.
 Thumbnail sizes are configurable (S/M/L) and saved in the browser.
 Includes a full-screen lightbox viewer with keyboard navigation for cycling through images.
 *   **Batch Actions:** A dedicated page for modifying large sets of images at once.
 Selections are persistent across pages, allowing you to add, remove, or replace tags, or to permanently delete images in bulk.
 *   **Persistent Undo:** Reverts the last batch *tagging* operation (add, remove, or replace).
 The undo state is saved to disk, so it persists even after restarting the application.